fssa-batch3/kishore.sugumar__web_project/README.md

 * View product/item details (completed)
     * Scenario 1: Successfully view product/item details
       * Steps:
-        1. Log in as a buyer.
+        1. Log in as a user.
         2. Navigate to the product listing page.
         3. Select a product/item to view its details.
     * Expected Result: